 What you won't see is support for extensions in Microsoft Edge.
 According to rumours this will be added in an update some time this year.

 If you're also interested in Windows 10 mobile, check out the Lumia 950 and 950 XL.
 If you have a compatible Lumia Windows Phone you can install Windows 10 on your phone.
 For the latest on a release date - and when your phone will get upgraded to Windows 10 mobile, see When is Windows 10 mobile coming out?

 Windows 10 UK price: How much does Windows 10 cost?

 Windows 10 is free to end users.
 At least it will be a free upgrade for a lot of people.
 Users of Windows 7, Windows 8.1 Update, and most Windows Phone 8 devices can upgrade to Windows 10 on their devices, for free.
 This is guaranteed for the first year of the new OS's shelf life, but we would be surprised if it didn't remain free - depending on uptake.
 For more detail, see Will my PC get Windows 10?

-Enterprise customers are not part of the deal, however.
+Enterprise customers are not part of the free upgrade deal, however.
 Jim Alkove, director of programme management, wrote in a blog post: